 The extra depth in the orange juice color doesn’t seem to be a problem in the final cocktail’s shade of green.

-So the ingredients are Malibu Rum and Cointreau (both clear) and Blue Curacao with orange juice.
+The ingredients needed are Malibu Rum and Cointreau (both clear) and Blue Curacao with orange juice.

 Mix them up with ice in a cocktail shaker and voila – you have a lovely green cocktail.